Stone Gossard: Recognition

 In a review of Pearl Jam's 2006 self-titled album, Rolling Stone editor David Fricke mentioned that both Gossard and Pearl Jam lead guitarist Mike McCready were erroneously excluded from the publication's 2003 feature "The 100 Greatest Guitarists of All Time".
 In February 2007, Gossard and McCready were included together by Rolling Stone in its list of "The Top 20 New Guitar Gods" under the title of "four-armed monster."
 In 2023, McCready and Gossard were both included in Rolling Stones "The 250 Greatest Guitarists of All Time" list at #124.

 Personal life

 Gossard is also an avid reader and has cited Haruki Murakami as his favorite author.

-Gossard was married to Elizabeth "Liz" Weber from March 6, 2007 to May 25, 2011.
-They had one daughter together, Vivian Sparks Gossard, born in 2007.
+Gossard was married to Elizabeth Weber from March 6, 2007 to May 25, 2011.
+They had one daughter together, born in 2007.
 On October 1, 2011, Gossard married Vivien Wang.
-Gossard and Wang have three daughters, Marlowe, Faye and Gwinny.
+Gossard and Wang have three daughters.